-Worldata InfoCenter, Inc. is committed to upholding these standards and practices of both the DMA and its privacy commitments.
+Worldata InfoCenter, Inc. is committed to upholding these standards and practices of both the ANA and its privacy commitments.
 Questions regarding this policy should be directed to our privacy coordinator at email@example.com with "Attn: Privacy" in the subject line should you have a Privacy Shield-related (or general privacy-related) complaint.

-In the event complaints to Worldata InfoCenter, Inc. and DMA do not result in a satisfactory resolution, a consumer may seek binding arbitration.
+In the event complaints to Worldata InfoCenter, Inc. and ANA do not result in a satisfactory resolution, a consumer may seek binding arbitration.
 Additionally, if the consumer has a national security concern, you can contact the Ombudsperson at the Department of State at http://www.state.gov/s/ombudsman/.

 Right to Access, Amend or Delete Personal Information

 Individuals in the European Union (EU) have the right to know what personal data has been collected, if any.
 Upon request and as required by the Privacy Shield principles, Worldata InfoCenter, Inc. provides individuals to their personal data in order to correct or amend such data where inaccurate.
 To request complete deletion of personal data, individuals are required to submit a written request.
 Worldata InfoCenter, Inc. will endeavor to respond in a timely manner to all reasonable written requests to view, correct, amend, or delete all personal data of the requesting individual.